ll3097/e6691_2021spring_Segmentation/ObjectDetection_topic1/README.md

 # ObjectDetection_topic1
-This subdirectory includes examples for the topics cover in Object Detection for Dummies Part 1: Gradient Vector, Histogram of Gradients, Image Segmentation, and Selective Search.
+This subdirectory includes examples for the topics covered in Object Detection for Dummies Part 1: Gradient Vector, Histogram of Gradients, Image Segmentation, and Selective Search.
 ## Prerequisites
 Python 3.7 +